Carolyn Cunningham

 KSPS Public Television

-Dawn Bayman is Director of Development at Friends of KSPS Public Television.
-She has many years’ experience as a television producer, executive producer, and manager at commercial and non-commercial television stations, including directing news, local programming, production and promotion departments.
-Dawn has also been an adjunct instructor at Whitworth University where she taught television news and production classes.
+Dawn Bayman is station manager at KSPS Public Television.
+She has many years of experience as a television producer, executive producer and manager at commercial and non-commercial television stations, including directing news, local programming, production and promotion departments.
+Dawn also formerly taught as an adjunct instructor at Whitworth University, educating students in news and production.

 James McPherson